 We understand how devastating a cancer diagnosis is for patients and their loved ones.
-But there is hope: we are fully committed to fighting this complex disease through improving access to cutting-edge medicines and focusing on the development of promising treatments – to both improve quality of life and prolong the duration of remission.
+But there is hope: we are fully committed to fighting this complex disease by improving access to cutting-edge medicines and focusing on the development of promising treatments – to improve quality of life and prolong the duration of remission.

 The Health Technology Assessment of innovation in Cancer (HTAiC) initiative is a key part of our ambition to deliver value-based healthcare.

 Through this initiative, our aim is to raise the awareness and understanding of access barriers facing cancer medicines, and to propose alternative ways to evaluate and assess these medicines.
 We also want to engage in open dialogue with multidisciplinary stakeholders and decision-makers, with the ultimate goal of delivering collaborative and sustainable approaches that achieve timely access for patients.

 The challenge: enabling timely patient access to new cancer medicines

 Major scientific and treatment advances have been accompanied by a paradigm shift in the approval procedures of regulatory agencies in Europe and the USA.
 They have either adapted their evidence expectations and/or accelerated their approval of innovative cancer medicines.
 However, the approach of national Health Technology Assessment (HTA) agencies in assessing the benefits of new therapies has remained largely static, resulting in delays in access for patients in need of immediate intervention.

 The Solution: (starts with) collaboration between multiple stakeholders

 Access solutions can be created and implemented by starting discussions early and involving all stakeholders, including patients and patient groups, policymakers, HTA representatives, regulators, healthcare professionals and industry peers.
 Janssen supports the evolution of HTA methods to address current access challenges, and has made key recommendations covering: